Ebest01/sharezidi5/replit.md

 - Updated favicon and page title for proper branding
 - Logo properly sized (h-12) for mobile and desktop viewing
 - Production build updated with logo assets
+- Successfully pushed to GitHub (commit 64769a9) and deployed via Buildpacks

 ### June 30, 2025 - Local and Remote Versions Synchronized ✅
 - Successfully synchronized local development with working remote production version